Pengen Meaning In Indonesian

 Meaning of Bunda In Indonesian Language

-If you have any questions regarding the Indonesian language, you can ask me directly, or you can join my group.
-You can see it on my About Me page.
+If you have any questions regarding the Indonesian language, you can ask me directly.
+You can see how to do that on my About Me page.

 Now, let's dive in!

-The Meaning of Bunda In the Indonesian Language
+Bunda In Indonesian

 Bunda is short for [ibunda], which means [mother].
 This term is used when a child calls her mother.
 In Indonesia, many words exist for [mother], such as ibu, mamak, bunda, mamah, emak, and mami.